Category Archives: UK

 The Age Of Beige

 Thanks to my dad for telling me about this article in yesterday’s Observer sports section about mixed race sportsmen.
 There’s lots of pointless hand-wringing about the phrase “half-caste”, but it’s interesting otherwise.
-During the rise of Tiger Woods and around the time this hit the headlines I used to joke with a colleague who was a […]
+During the rise of Tiger Woods and around the time this hit the headlines I used to joke with a colleague who was […]

 In Our Defence

 Shuggy is complaining about Norm’s and my spelling of “defence” as “defense” and Christopher Hitchens’ spelling of “labour” as “labor”: Lenin does it.
 So does Pootergeek.
 As does Norm.
 Politically different, yet the same problem; they all spell ‘defence’ with an ‘s’.
 Which is an Americanism.
-I’m happy for the Yanks to do this but they can’t […]
+I’m happy for the Yanks to do this but […]

 Advertisement I Saw In A Post Office Window Today